github-af/SmartPGP/README.md

 can use the following command to order the token to generate its secure messaging key on-board.

-`./smartpgp-cli -r X -I generate-sm-key`
+`./smartpgp-cli -r X -I generate-sm-key -o pubkey.raw`

 In this case, you have to deactivate the certificate verification in
 OpenKeychain: go to "Parameters" > "Experimental features" and